KajsaEklof/aov-2022-joke-generator/README.md

+# My solution for Advent of Vue 2022 - 2 December 2022

+## What I learned

+- How to write a component/UI based on a pre-written test
+- Small bit of tailwind, should probably try and learn that a bit better

+## Possible improvements

+- Add loading spinner when getting a new joke so there's no flicker of the question text

+Forked Readme 👇

 # Advent Of Vue 2022

 ## If you didn't get here from an email, read this section!
 Skip it otherwise.